 The text commands RELOAD and RELOADNOW reloads the current log.
 The latter skips the confirmation

 popup.
-(Please note that this command also refreshes script definitions but not contest definitions.)
+(Please note that this command also refreshes contest definitions and scripts without event handlers.)

 [Ctrl][Alt][R] resets all hardware interfaces.

 When connecting/disconnecting equipment or in the presence of EMC or RFI issues, this can be very helpful.

 To search for a certain callsign in your log, type the callsign in the entry field.

 The Check Callsign window will show you which bands you have worked the callsign on.

 Double-click the red checkmark to jump to the corresponding QSO in the log.